Fourth Woidke cabinet

-The fourth Woidke cabinet is the current state government of Brandenburg formed on December 11, 2024.
-Incumbent Social Democratic Party (SPD) Minister President Dietmar Woidke leads the coalition of his party and the Sahra Wagenknecht Alliance (BSW).
-This government ushered in the BSW as governing partner in any government in Germany for the first time as a so-called "red–purple coalition", two days ahead of their entrance into the Voigt cabinet in Thuringia.

-Excluding the Minister-President, the cabinet comprises ten ministers.
-Among them seven are members of the SPD, two are from the BSW and one without party affiliation nominated by BSW.
+The fourth Woidke cabinet was the state government of Brandenburg formed on 11 December 2024.
+SPD Minister President Dietmar Woidke led the coalition of his party and the Sahra Wagenknecht Alliance (BSW).
+This government ushered in the BSW as governing partner in any government in Germany for the first time as a so-called "red–purple coalition", two days ahead of BSW's entrance into the Voigt cabinet in Thuringia.
+Excluding the Minister-President, the cabinet comprised ten ministers.
+Among them seven were members of the SPD, two were from the BSW and one without party affiliation nominated by BSW.